Muscle Knots: What Are They?

 You might be familiar with this sensation.

-What Is Happening When My Muscles Knot Up?
+What Is Happening When My Muscles Tense Up?

 A knot in your shoulder muscles is actually a small bundle of muscle fibers.
 Normal muscle fibers work by making power and producing movement when collagen filaments called sarcomeres slide past each other.
 When you contract your muscle, the fibers telescope together.

 A normal, unstressed muscle at rest has these Sarcomere fibers (called Actin and Myosin) extended in a somewhat lengthened position.
 The muscle tissue telescope outward.
 When you contract your muscle, these fibers slide together.
 At rest, a muscle will have imperceptible action that neurologists and chiropractors can measure with special equipment.
 This is a muscle’s resting tone.
 As long as your muscle isn’t actively contracting to hold you up, stabilize you, or to pick something up, then there is minimal activity in the muscle.
 There is a low-level activity of muscle tone.